apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 Logically, every full (price) range starts at 0 and ends at infinity.
 But the way this is encoded will differ on each site.
 The end of the price range can be either closed (0) or open (infinity).
 Open ranges require special handling when you split them (we will get to that).

 Most sites will let you start with 0 (there might be exceptions, where you will have to make the start open), so we can use just that.
 The high end is more complicated.
 Because you don't know the biggest price, it is best to leave it open and handle it specially.
-Internally you can just assign `null` to the value.
+Internally you can assign `null` to the value.

 Here are a few examples of a query parameter with an open and closed high-end range: